buczek-j/lxc_gui/README.md

 $ echo $DISPLAY
 :1
 ```
 In my case, the output was ':1', so for the following code I use the value **X1** (as already shown below).
-Your output may be ':0', in which case you should use X0 instead.
+Your output may be ':0', in which case you should use X0 instead. **If your host computer is not using nvidiagraphics, then set nvidia.runtime: "false"**.
 Copy the following text and save it to a file named **x11.profile**.
 ```
 config:
   environment.DISPLAY: :0